First up, Why Filmora 12?

 You can:

-However 1:1 for Instagram, 9:16 or 1:1 for Facebook, 4:3 for standard definition and 21:9 for cinema widescreen are also covered.
+However 1:1 for Instagram, 9:16 or 1:1 for Facebook, 4:3 for standard definition and 21:9 for cinema widescreen are also available.

-You are then taken into the full editing interface as shown below.
+The full editing interface is shown below.

 The User Interface